LorinczMate1990/web-logo/docs/bugfix-wrong-command-order.md

 This is not a bug, but a design choice.
 Every topics are independent.
 So I have to redesign the messages to keep the instructions in a single topic where order is important.
 The only relevant thing here is the savecanvas and restorecanvas.

+Now it works with the original code, but won't work with a huger animation, that pointed to this error originally.